open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

 `TYNDP Innovation Roadmap <https://tyndp.entsoe.eu/resources/tyndp-scenarios-innovation-roadmap>`_ which lists desirable features for the 2026 TYNDP cycle.

 .. list-table::
-   :widths: 50 50
+   :widths: 33 33 34
    :header-rows: 1

-   * - Innovation Roadmap Details
+   * - TYNDP 2024
+     - Current Open TYNDP Implementation
-     - Comparison with PyPSA-Eur / Open-TYNDP
+     - Comparison with PyPSA-Eur
    * - TYNDP 2024 brings together a suite of tools into a toolchain to develop the scenarios.
 These include:
            - Energy Transition Model
            - Supply Tool